Hurricane Francine: Louisiana

 Hurricane warnings were issued from Sabine Pass to Morgan City.
 Louisiana was placed under a state of emergency by the governor.
 The governor also sent 2,300 guardsmen of the Louisiana National Guard to parishes that were likely to be affected.
 Several school districts in Louisiana closed in preparation for Francine.
 Mandatory evacuations were issued for Grand Isle, Lafitte, and Barataria.
 Lafourche, Terrebonne, and Washington Parishes issued curfews.
 St. Mary and Terrebonne Parishes raised their floodgates.
 Iberia Parish and Baton Rouge distributed sandbags.

 Louis Armstrong International Airport canceled all flights.
 Five USPS locations were shut down.
 Port Fourchon, a major supplier of offshore oil producers, and the Louisiana Offshore Oil Port were closed.
+Two national historic parks in southern Louisiana were closed as the hurricane approached.